-**I HAVE NOT tested this, but to make a double layer 9 in. round carrot cake, I would recommend doubling the recipe but only using 5 eggs (not 6) and baking in 2 parchment lined and greased pans about 35 minutes or until nicely browned.
+**I HAVE NOT tested this, but to make a double layer 9 in. round carrot cake, I would probably double the recipe but only use 5 eggs (not 6) and bake in 2 parchment lined and greased pans about 35 minutes or until nicely browned.

 - Carrot Cake Cupcakes:

 - ¾ C Blanched Almond Flour, Honeyville Brand